Child & Family Studies Center

 Licensing and Accreditation:

 The Child and Family Studies Center is licensed by the State of California Department of Social Services (Title XXII).
-All Lead Teachers have met requirement that are set forth by the state to include coursework in early childhood education, child development, and/or education.
-On a voluntary basis, early childhood programs may go through the process of a periodic self-study in order to demonstrate a commitment toward providing a high quality program for young children and their families.
-By examination of the program, emphasis is placed upon the quality of interactions between the staff and children, as well as the developmental appropriateness of the curriculum.
+The CFSC has been accredited since 1989.
+The Family and Consumer Sciences Department is also a member of the American Association of Family and Consumer Sciences (AAFCS).
+All Lead Teachers have a minimum of a related B.A or B.S. degree and have had classes in early childhood education, child development, special education or education and meet the requirements set forth by the state of California.
+On a voluntary basis, early childhood programs may go through the process of a self-study every 5 years for accreditation through the National Association for the Education of Young Children (NAEYC) by demonstrating a commitment to provide a high-quality program for young children and their families.
 This accreditation process is conducted every three years by the National Academy of Early Childhood Programs, and complies with the guidelines set forth by the National Association for the Education of Young Children (NAEYC).
-The CFSC has maintained accreditation standards since 1989.
-Additionally, the Department of Family & Consumer Sciences is a member of the American Association of Family and Consumer Sciences (AAFCS).

 Code of Ethics:

-The CFSC staff abides by the NAEYC Code of Ethics (1988) by advocating laws and regulations that enhance the quality of life for young children, by supporting the rights of children to live and learn in environments that are responsive to their developmental needs; by striving to improve competencies in providing for children's needs; and by respecting each child's uniqueness, thus enhancing each child's self-respect.
+The CFSC staff abides by the NAEYC Code of Ethics (2011) by advocating laws and regulations that enhance the quality of life for young children, supporting the rights of children to live and learn in environments that are responsive to their developmental needs; striving to improve competencies in providing for children's needs; and respecting each child's uniqueness, thus enhancing each child's self-respect.

 Research:

 An essential mission of the CFSC is as a study and research site for faculty and graduate students.
 The University Committee on Research Involving Human Subjects must approve all research projects.
 Children may well be observed and studied in developmental and behavioral research by both university students and faculty.
-Photographs may be used to document children's learning and development with parent permission.
+Photographs may be used to document children's learning and development only with the specific signed permission of the parent.

 CFSC Staff:

-The Administrators and Lead Teachers at the CFSC are highly qualified early childhood professionals with many years of education and experience.
-They are part-time faculty, instructors, or graduate assistants of the university, and are dedicated to providing a high quality, developmentally appropriate inclusive curriculum for all of the children.
-Additionally, their responsibilities include the training and evaluation of university students under their supervision.
+Directors and Lead Teachers at the Child and Family Studies Center are highly qualified early childhood professionals with many years of education and experience.
+They are all part-time Faculty instructors, Staff, or Graduate assistants at the university and are dedicated to providing a high-quality, developmentally appropriate, inclusive curriculum for all children while training and evaluating university students.

 CHIME Inclusion Program: